All colleges and programs will use the following rules for determining probation and suspension.

 - Consequences of suspension.
-When suspended, a student is no longer in the program and cannot register for any University courses for at least one full academic year.
+When suspended, a student is no longer enrolled in the program and cannot register for any University courses for at least one full academic year.
+If a student is enrolled in classes for a future term, the classes are dropped and financial aid for the term is removed.
 All colleges and campuses at the University must recognize the probationary holds and will not allow students, including non-degree seeking students, with these holds to register without the approval of the college placing the hold.

 - Appealing suspension decisions.
 Students may appeal suspension decisions or petition for re-admission in writing to the college's Student Scholastic Standing Committee (SSSC) according to a defined collegiate petition process.

 - Re-admission after suspension.
 Re-admission after a period of suspension is not automatic.
-To be re-admitted, a student must show evidence of changes in circumstances that demonstrate that he or she will succeed in an academic program.
+To be re-admitted, a student must show evidence of changes in circumstances that demonstrate that they will succeed in an academic program.

 - Returning to the college or a different college after suspension.
 Upon return to the college after petitioning to reenter, students will be placed on probation, and all colleges will use a probation hold and contract for the purpose of monitoring the student's performance.
-If the student does not successfully complete the contract, he or she will be suspended again, but then will be required to reapply for admission to a college, rather than petition to reenter.
+If the student does not successfully complete the contract, the student will be suspended again.

 This policy is not applicable to the Crookston or Duluth campuses.

 Reason for Policy